complete-dope/complete-dope.github.io/_posts/FnO.md

 *Vega*:
 Implied Volatility index
 Its a market forecast of a likely movement in a security's price.
+India VIX : india's volatility index
+This tells how much stock market might move in next 30 days based on trader fear or clamness Its calculated using nifty 50 option prices

+Its like a forecast for market mood

+High VIX, and buying option means you are paying more High VIX, and selling option means you earn more premium Low VIX, and buying option means you are paying less premium Low VIX, and selling option means you are earning less premium

+10 – 14	: Very Low Volatility	;;  Market is stable, possibly complacent
+15 – 20	: Low to Moderate	;; Normal healthy range
+20 – 25	: Elevated	;; Traders expecting larger swings
+25 – 35	: High Volatility ;;	Caution!
+Market can swing hard
+35+	Extreme Volatility	;; Panic / Crisis (e.g., COVID crash)

+Before taking a position in a market always consider India VIX and for global prediction take in consideration overall US / europe / china VIX

 *Gamma*:
 Rate of change of delta for every unit change in the underlying asset's price